 Six out of the seven UCLA faculty Nobel Laureates hail from the Division of Physical Sciences.
-Paul Boyer, Donald J. Cram, and Willard F. Libby have been honored for their contributions to chemistry; Lloyd Shapley was lauded for his work in economics; and Julien S. Schwinger has been recognized for his discoveries in physics.
+Paul Boyer, Donald J. Cram, Willard F. Libby, and J. Fraser Stoddart have been honored for their contributions to chemistry; Lloyd Shapley was lauded for his work in economics; and Julien S. Schwinger has been recognized for his discoveries in physics.

 J. Fraser Stoddart, 2016, “for the design and synthesis of molecular machines” (Nobel Foundation).